-Miami’s commercial real estate market offers a wide range of projects and property types due to its access as an Atlantic coastal town.
-Miami has distinct cultural influence as a transportation node between North, Central, and South America.
+Miami’s commercial real estate market offers a wide range of projects and property types due to its pivotal access as an Atlantic coastal town.
+Miami has distinct cultural influence as a transportation node between North America, Central America, South America, and Europe.
 It also possesses economic diversity with many opportunities illustrated by a variety of business sectors within the 305.

 We broke down the highlights of Miami’s commercial real estate market with metrics that focus on 4 primary sectors: office, industrial, multifamily, and retail.

 Miami’s cap rates have stayed very stable year-over-year across all CRE sectors, with minimal movement / change.

 - Office: 6.8% (7.2% in 2018)

 Miami’s vacancy rates have also remained stable year-over-year, with the biggest different seen in the industrial sector: a change of +1.5%.

 - Office: 8.4% (8.6% in 2018)

 - Multifamily: 5.7% (5.8% in 2018)